ofek/csi-gcs/docs/troubleshooting.md

 It's possible to avoid those warnings by adding a node selector or affinity using the node label `gcs.csi.ofek.dev/driver-ready=true`.

-> Adding such node selector or affinity will trade the time spend waiting for volume mounting retries against time waiting for scheduling.
+> Adding such node selector or affinity will trade the time spend waiting for volume mounting retries with time waiting for scheduling.

 ```